pilif42/reactiveWebService/README.md

 # H2
-The console is available at http://localhost:8082/ with sa / password thanks to the class com.sample.db.H2.
+The console is available at http://localhost:8082/ thanks to the class com.sample.db.H2.
+Log into it with sa / password, specifying URL JDBC = jdbc:h2:mem:testdb

 # TODO
-Find a way to insert a lot of data into account
+- Find a way to insert a lot of data into account

-    - current issue with H2 console: Database "/home/philippe/test" not found, either pre-create it or allow remote database creation (not recommended in secure environments) [90149-200] 90149/90149 Asynch endpoint to stream data from DB using https://www.baeldung.com/spring-data-java-8#completablefuture?
+- Asynch endpoint to stream data from DB using https://www.baeldung.com/spring-data-java-8#completablefuture?